 To dry-harvest, Ms. DeGrenier said, a farmer drives a mechanical harvester that gently combs the berries from the vines and then trundles them up a conveyor belt and into a burlap bag.
 From there, the cranberries are sent to a separator, where they undergo the bounce test, a determination of quality.
 The better, or firmer, the berry, the further it bounces.

 Ms. DeGrenier’s berries are dumped into a hopper and then face a gantlet of angled wood slats.
 The softer, pudgier specimens slump against the slats, and, without enough brio to make the jump, fall into a discard box and are earmarked for the compost heap or for biofuel research.
 Slightly livelier berries head off to the juicer, while the Grade A berries bounce and catapult to the conveyor belt below to be sorted and packed, destined for the table.

 Of the three major varieties grown in Massachusetts, the indigenous heritage berries, Howes and Early Black, are the favored dry-harvest fruit for the few farms that use that method.
-“They’re heartier and can handle all that bouncing in the separator,” said Keith Mann, owner of Mann Farms, in Buzzards Bay, “plus, they get a really great crimson color, especially Early Blacks”—the physical and cosmetic requirements for model holiday fruit.
-Stevens, a large hybrid berry, is almost always wet-harvested.
+“They’re heartier and can handle all that bouncing in the separator,” said Keith Mann, owner of Mann Farms, in Buzzards Bay, “plus, they get a really great crimson color,” the physical and cosmetic requirements for model holiday fruit.

 And what of taste?
 “Honestly, I can’t tell the difference,” Mr. Mann said, echoing many other farmers and chefs.
 He did explain that the Ben Lear, a berry native to Wisconsin, is a bit sweeter.
 “But, for a cranberry, that’s still not exactly sweet.”